blues/app-accelerators/42-cellular-smoke-detector-retrofit/README.md

 If you hook up the optocoupler to the interconnect wire with no series resistor, you risk frying the chip.
 You must limit the forward current, the current flowing through the optocoupler's LED, with a resistor in series with the optocoupler's LED.
 However, if your resistance is too high, the forward current will be insufficient to get the output transistor to saturate.
 Looking at [the PC817 datasheet](https://www.farnell.com/datasheets/73758.pdf), we can see that the maximum forward current under "Absolute Maximum Ratings" is 50mA.
 In the "Electro-optical Characteristics" table, we see a forward current of 20mA used as a condition for several of the values in the table.
 As such, designing the circuit for a 20mA forward current is a good place to start.

 To estimate the resistance needed to achieve a particular forward current, use Ohm's Law: V = IR.
 Rearrange it to get R = V/I. V is the voltage drop over your resistor.
 Looking at the datasheet, we see that the forward voltage, which is the voltage dropped over the LED, is typically 1.2V if the forward current is 20mA.
 With 6.7V coming from the source, 6.7V - 1.2V = 5.5V will be dropped over our resistor.
-Plugging this voltage and 20mA into R = V/I, we get R = 5.5V / 20e-3 = 275 Ω.
+Plugging this voltage and 20mA into R = V/I, we get R = 5.5V / 20e-3 = 275Ω.

 From our testing of this particular PC817 from Gikfun ([linked above](#you-will-need)), we were able to saturate the transistor with just 0.8mA of forward current.
 To achieve this with a source voltage of 6.7V, we used 2 resistors in series: 1kΩ and 4.7kΩ.
 If you plug 5.7kΩ into the calculations above, you won't get exactly 0.8mA of forward current.
 In practice, however, this is what we observed when using a digital multimeter to measure the current.